dani54196/dani54196/README.md

 ### Hi there 👋
-I'm Daniel,i'm FullStack freelance with MERN Stack
+I'm Daniel,i'm Backend (Go, Nodejs)

 🌱 I'm computer science student at Universidad de Buenos Aires

 🔭 I’m currently working on Software of South as a freelance

-🌱 I’m currently learning GO, Kubernetes
+🌱 I’m currently learning CI/CD tools

 👯 I’m looking to collaborate on

-🤔 I’m looking for help with CI/CD
+🤔 I’m looking for help with Kubernetes

-💬 Ask me about MERN stack, Math
+💬 Ask me about MERN stack, Maths

 🖐️ also i’m currently open for a new job opportunity